Feb. 16 Learning Lunch to highlight LPS focus programs

-The annual Lincoln Public Schools Learning Lunch series is back after a year off and this year it will be virtual!
-The first program will be Wednesday, Sept.
-15, at noon.
+The annual Lincoln Public Schools Learning Lunch series is back after a year off and this year it's entirely virtual.
 Each monthly presentation this school year will typically be held on the third Wednesday of the month (full schedule below), and can be accessed through this link: https://lps.zoom.us/j/98435020065

 The presentation will begin at noon, with questions-and-answers at roughly 12:30 p.m.